DECODEproject/whitepaper/hardware_supports.md

 #### Connectivity
-Decentralized transactions will be continuously being carried by the NODE.
-This will result in the NODE using the network resources in an extensive manner.
+Decentralized transactions will be continuously being carried by the Node.
+This will result in the Node using the network resources in an extensive manner.
 To reduce the latency in the communication and to avoid bandwidth bottlenecks, a high speed Ethernet port should be part of the specifications.